Canon 5D Mark II vs Sony A900

 - More affordable: Was released into a lower priced segment (14 percent cheaper at launch).

-If the count of relative strengths (bullet points above) is taken as a measure, the A900 emerges as the winner of the match-up (5 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A900 is the clear winner of the contest (7 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 5D Mark II vs Sony A900